qnngroup/qnngds/docs/dev/contribute.rst

 --------------------------------------------------

-You might want to check that the changes you made to the package are well generated in the documentation.
+You might want to check that the changes you made to the package are well generated and properly disply in the documentation.
 When pushing your code on your branch, a new verison of qnngds' documentation will be accessible.

 Commit your changes: